 - The aggressive dog must not interact with anyone outside the family.

 - Feeding must be done separately.
 Dogs must not be allowed to share food to begin with.
 If possible do not feed an aggressive dog or other dogs in each others presence.
 Dogs have an instinct to hold what other dogs possess.
-Do not let this behaviour to develop.
+Do not let this behavior to develop.
 Ensure the dogs get their toys and treats separately and individually as well.

 - An aggressive Great Dane dog shows its negative interactive capability through its disposition.
 This needs to be altered.
 Practice some team activities and positive interactive scenarios with other dogs.
 For example, while keeping the aggressive Great Dane behind a barrier or gate.
 Feed the other dog with its treat.
 Then instantly, feed the dog its treat as well and give it a lot of admiration.